 Built in 1859, the Old Slave Mart is the last surviving slave auction gallery in South Carolina.
 Located between Chalmers and Queen streets in downtown Charleston, the museum offers a haunting reminder of the human cost of the slave trade that fueled the South's plantation economy.
 Informative displays, photographs and posters shed light on the history of slavery in the United States and its abolition after the Civil War.
 Among the artifacts on exhibit are a slave yoke, whip and shackles.

-You’ll find restaurants all along the Gullah Geechee Corridor offering farm-to-table cuisine rooted in the culinary traditions brought to the US by West African slaves.
-Among the most popular are Buckshot’s Carryout in McClellanville, Bertha’s Kitchen in Charleston, Gullah Grub on St. Helena Island and Burnin’ Down South in Bluffton.
+You'll find restaurants all along the Gullah Geechee Corridor offering farm-to-table cuisine rooted in the culinary traditions brought to the U.S. by West African slaves.
+Among the most popular are Buckshot's Restaurant in McClellanville and The Gullah Grub on St. Helena Island.